 - Speak and present before a group on viticulture and wine technology topics including: wine microbiology, modern winemaking technologies, grapevine physiology, vineyard environmental factors and interactions, and sustainable practices in the vineyard and winery.

 - Apply academic and professional ethics and values while critically evaluating modern viticulture and winemaking practices.

 - Apply mathematic skills while understanding the impact of winemaking and/or viticulture decisions on wine and/or grape chemistry characteristics.

 The unique beauty of the Finger Lakes region is part of the "outdoor classroom" in this degree program.
 As part of your training as a student in this program, you'll utilize the world-renowned New York State Agricultural Experiment Station in Geneva, the New York Wine and Culinary Center in Canandaigua, and the hundreds of wineries in the Finger Lakes region.

-Extensive field experiences are integrated into many of the classes and include trips to many locations throughout the area for field technical training, grape and plant research, and more.
-Among other destinations, some fieldtrips will be to local wineries, including both small, family-owned wineries and large, corporate world-wide wineries, such as Constellations Brands, Inc., which operates a plant in Canandaigua.
+Extensive field experiences are integrated into a great percentage of the classes and include trips to locations throughout the area for field technical training and grape and plant research.
+Among other destinations, some field trips will be to local wineries, including both small, family-owned wineries and large, corporate world-wide wineries such as Constellation Brands, which operates a plant in Canandaigua.

 While enrolled in this program, you will benefit from the experience of two extensive practicums that will provide significant hands-on training in all facets of wine making.
 You'll also gain experience in the planting, pruning, and harvesting of grapes as well as the making, tasting, and bottling of wine.

 With this degree, you'll be prepared for employment opportunities in:

 - Equipment Operation

 Employment opportunities exist in small and large wineries.
 With this degree, you'll be prepared to transfer to a four-year institution such as Cornell University*.